buchuoer/PhysBench/eval/README.md

 CUDA_VISIBLE_DEVICES=9 PYTHONPATH='./' python eval/test_benchmark.py --model_name gpt4o --dataset_path ./eval/physbench
 ```

 After running the script, a file named `[model_name].json` will be generated in the `./eval/physbench/results` directory.
-Please upload this file to [🔗 EvalAI](https://eval.ai/web/challenges/challenge-page/2287/overview) to automatically evaluate the results.
+Please upload this file to [🔗 EvalAI](https://eval.ai/web/challenges/challenge-page/2461/overview) to automatically evaluate the results.

-We also provide a 📃[tested sample file](https://github.com/USC-GVL/PhysBench/tree/main/eval/physbench/test_case.json), which can be referenced to understand the required JSON submission format.
+- [Common Case] We also provide a 📃[tested sample file](https://github.com/USC-GVL/PhysBench/tree/main/eval/physbench/test_case.json), which can be referenced to understand the required JSON submission format.
+Please select **Test Phase in [🔗 EvalAI](https://eval.ai/web/challenges/challenge-page/2461/overview)**

+- [For model only support one image input] If the model you are testing is a model like LLaVA-1.5 that only supports one image input, you need to select `image&video` instead of the `general` above.
+At this time, you are actually testing the results of removing interleaved items, which is the experiment in the main table in our paper.
+We also provide 📃[tested sample file w/o interleaved](https://github.com/USC-GVL/PhysBench/tree/main/eval/physbench/test_case.json).
+Please select **Dev Phase in [🔗 EvalAI](https://eval.ai/web/challenges/challenge-page/2461/overview)**

+    > (You need to pay special attention to that for models like LLaVA-1.5 that only support one image input, you need to stitch multiple frames of the item with mode `image&video` (only one video input) into one frame for input.
+We do not support the evaluation of image-only models due to the problem of the EvalAI platform

 ### Some  cases